By Retired Army Col. Neil Miles, U.S. Army National Guard, Omaha, NebraskaOctober 5, 2017

 We realized we had to get him away from the car before it had the chance to catch fire.
-We knew there was no way the two of us could lift the car and free him.
-The deputy stayed with him as I ran to my unit and retrieved a spade from the trunk.
+We knew there was no way the two of us could lift the car to free him, so I ran to my unit and retrieved a spade from the trunk.
 When I got back to the wrecked vehicle, I quickly dug a trench in the sandy soil beneath the driver as the deputy continued to console him and grip his hand.
 Once the trench was deep enough, we slid the driver into it and pulled him from beneath the car to safety.
 He cried as we freed him from what had been a death trap and the possible danger of being burned alive.
 In the distance, we could hear the siren of the approaching ambulance that would transport him to the hospital.

 Once we got the vehicle removed from the scene, we drove to the hospital to check on the boy's condition.
 I interviewed him and his parents to complete my investigation.
 The interviews revealed that the boy had been home alone and decided to take the family car for a joyride.
 He was speeding when he lost control in the curve, went into the ditch and rolled twice and the car landed on its roof.
 Not wearing his seat belt, he was thrown through the driver-side window onto the soft sand, where he landed on his back.
 As so often happens in rollover accidents, he was ejected into the path his vehicle was rolling, and the car landed on top of him.
 Ending up well away from the highway, he was able to reach a piece of chrome door trim and flag down a passing motorist.